godotjs/javascript/README.md

 ### Usage

 ##### How to export script class to godot
-1. Define your ECMAScript class and inherit from a godot class then export it as the **default** entry
+1. Define your JavaScript class and inherit from a godot class then export it as the **default** entry
 ```js
 // The default export entry is treated as an exported class to godot
 export default class MySprite extends godot.Sprite {